 Do Expensive Coffee Grinders Make A Difference In The Quality Of The Coffee Brewed

-Absolutely, in fact, you can’t brew certain types of coffee unless you change the grind to course, fine, or moderate.
+Absolutely, in fact, you can’t brew certain types of coffee unless you change the grind to coarse, fine, or moderate.

 If you want to have different types of drinks, you must be able to control your ground beans’ settings.

 You can’t make a mocha blend with moderate grinds, an espresso with coarse grinds, or a french press with fine grinds.